 NCCCO Makes Getting Crane Operator Certification Easier

 There’s no denying that safely learning how to operate a crane can be mentally demanding.
 The testing and certification process can be even more complicated.
-But the National Commission for the Certification of Crane Operators has recently taken several measures to make that process simpler, easier, and more cost-effective for operators-in-training.
-The new updates will go into effect immediately and include dramatically decreasing the number of complicated documents and diagrams that potential crane operators will have to pour over in addition to eliminating specific testing requirements altogether.
+But the National Commission for the Certification of Crane Operators (NCCCO) has recently taken several measures to make that process simpler, easier, and more cost-effective for operators-in-training.
+The updates will go into effect immediately and include dramatically decreasing the number of complicated documents and diagrams that potential crane operators will have to pour over, in addition to eliminating specific testing requirements altogether.

 Simplification of the CCO CAD Library